How To Get Featured on Redbubble

 Pay Attention to Product Formatting

-When it comes to featuring, this one’s just as important as tagging.
 We want to feature designs that look great on products.
 If a couple of your products aren’t perfect, your work may still be featured, but spend some extra time on this and you can vastly improve your chances.

 - Avoid white borders or products where the design is cut off at the edges